 How to Use LinkedIn to Find Potential Investments

-Monitor your Network Activity.
-Your network is always working, and this point is clearly demonstrated in your Network Activity.
-Spend some time every day or week to look through your Network Activity to see which contacts of yours have moved companies, started new projects, or participated in questions you may find relevant.
+Monitor your network activity.
+Your network is always working, and this point is clearly demonstrated in your network activity.
+Spend some time every day or week to look through your network activity to see which of your contacts has changed companies, started new projects, or participated in groups you may find relevant.

 Identify thought leaders.
-As you watch your network, LinkedIn Answers, and any relevant LinkedIn Groups, pay attention if certain names keep popping up over and over again.
-These people could be thought leaders in your intended industry —people who everyone respects as the authority in their given subject matter — and they are worth connecting to in order to stay ahead and scope out the best opportunities.
-Reach out to these parties through Introductions or InMail to see whether you can create a meaningful connection now and in the future.
+As you watch your network, LinkedIn Influencers, and any relevant LinkedIn Groups, pay attention if certain names keep popping up.
+These people could be thought leaders in your intended industry and they are worth connecting to in order to stay ahead and scope out the best opportunities.
+Reach out to these parties through introductions or InMail to see whether you can create a meaningful connection.

 Strengthen your network.
-Build good contacts in your field through regular networking, and avenues like LinkedIn Answers.
+Build good contacts in your field through regular networking and avenues like LinkedIn Groups.
 Identify people in your network who are a part of your desired industry and expand into their networks by getting to know their connections.

 As new proposals for investments come your way, or you meet an entrepreneur in one of your industries who could come to you later with an investment proposal, you have to evaluate these proposals and decide how to proceed.
 Here are some ways that LinkedIn can help you filter all this incoming information:

 Evaluate your entrepreneurs.
 When you’re evaluating a proposal, do some research by seeing whether the requester has a LinkedIn profile.
 Compare notes between his business plan and his actual profile.
-See how he contributes to LinkedIn through Q&A. Evaluate the entire management team.
+Evaluate his entire management team.

 Ask for endorsements.
 If you’re evaluating a proposal or contemplating adding someone to your network, see who in your network knows this person (or company).
 If you find a connection, ask your connection whether she would endorse or recommend this person.

 Get a sense for your intended market.
-Ask questions about the intended market on LinkedIn Answers.
-Search previous questions to see whether the requesting company has been mentioned or profiled.
+See if any relevant LinkedIn Groups exist for your intended market on LinkedIn, and, if so, what discussions or activities are happening in those Groups.
+Search the LinkedIn Companies directory to see whether the requesting company has been profiled.
 If so, take a close look at the information.